AiSatan/node_wrangler_octane/README.md

 - full transform&uwp projectile / select texture node and ctrl+t
 - switch-type-to / select node and shift+s
 - shader's texture setup for octane / ctrl+shift+t on shader node - https://youtu.be/SON0bUczSf0

-//not here yet, but soon
-- //working on lazy mix / ctrl+shift+rmb
+- mix shader/textures with hotkeys / ctrl+shift+rmb / ctrl+numpad 0/ etc..

 this plugin behave as octane one __only if your renderer set to octane__, you can change renderer to eevee/cycle to work as default one.